-In an interview with CNET, Slack & Davis aviation attorney Ladd Sanger commented about the new rules related to UAS (unmanned aerial systems) proposed this week by the Federal Aviation Administration (FAA).
+In an interview with CNET, Slack Davis Sanger aviation attorney Ladd Sanger commented about the new rules related to UAS (unmanned aerial systems) proposed this week by the Federal Aviation Administration (FAA).
 “This latest proposal is actually more workable than what I expected to see as version 1.0 from the FAA,” said Sanger.
 Read more of the article here.

 FAA’s Liberal Proposed Rules Win Allies in Drone Business

 The US government agency’s suggested regulations won’t let Amazon deliver packages, but they generally make it very easy for businesses to use drones.

 After years of caution, the Federal Aviation Administration now proposes to dramatically lower barriers affecting commercial drones in US airspace.

 The FAA tried to strike the right balance between innovation and safety in rules it proposed Sunday for how businesses can use drones.
 If approved after a 60-day comment period and further analysis, the rules would clear businesses for a multitude of drone uses, including real estate photography, movie making, plant inspection, construction monitoring, livestock tracking, and search and rescue.

 “The proposed rules show that FAA was listening to various coalitions and public input,” said Mark Segal, chief executive of SkyPan International, which has flown camera-carrying drones for more than 20 years.
 SkyPan’s real estate developer clients can use those images to show prospective customers the view from a building’s 20th floor before it’s even built.
 “Once in place the rule will be excellent.”